Certain types of Dropbox admins can suspend a Dropbox team member.

 - Can be unsuspended later

-- Is signed out of all devices
+- Is logged out of all devices

 - Will still function with shared folders and shared links

+Alternatively, you can deactivate a user by deleting their team account.
 If you want to recover deleted files from a suspended account, you have until the version history period ends (180 days for most teams).

 How to suspend a team member

-- Click Admin Console.
+- Click Admin console.

-- Click the Members tab.
+- Click Members.

-- Click Suspend member.
+- Click Suspend.

 How to unsuspend or delete a suspended team member

-- Click Admin Console.
+- Click Admin in the far left sidebar.

-- Click the Members tab.
+- Click Members.

-- Click the Member type dropdown and select Suspended.
+- Click Suspended.

-- Click Unsuspend member or Delete member.
+- Click Unsuspend account or Delete account.

 7. Click Unsuspend or Delete.

 If you unsuspend a team member, they immediately regain access to their account.
-They receive an email stating that their account is active again, and they can sign in using their existing password (unless your team uses SSO).
+They receive an email stating that their account is active again, and they can log in using their existing password (unless your team uses SSO).

 What should I do if my account is suspended?